santoshernandezr/MatrixCalculator/README.md

 # MatrixCalculator
-This is a matrix calculator, this calculator allows the user to do addition, subtraction, multiplication, and row reduction to matrices.
+This is a matrix calculator.
+This calculator allows the user to do operations such as addition, subtraction, and multiplication.
+This matrix calculator also allows the user to obtain the transpose, inverse, and the reduced form of a Matrix.